jimdowling/hands-on-personalized-recommender/README.md

 - To architect a modern ML system for real-time personalized recommenders.
 - To do feature engineering using modern tools such as Polars.
-- To design and train ML models for recommenders powered by neural networks.
+- To design and train ML models for recommender systems powered by neural networks.
 - To use MLOps best practices by leveraging [Hopsworks AI Lakehouse](https://rebrand.ly/homepage-github).
 - To deploy the recommender on a Kubernetes cluster managed by [Hopsworks Serverless](https://rebrand.ly/serverless-github) using KServe.
 - To apply LLM techniques for personalized recommendations.